mpetrus001/post-feed-express/README.md

 # Post-Feed Backend

 The backend for a fullstack post feed built with React, Typescript, and GraphQL.
-See the frontend for the project at [Post-Feed Frontend](https://github.com/mpetrus001/post-feed-nextjs).
+A running example can be seen at [Post-Feed](https://post-feed.petrusprojects.com).

 ## Description

 The project is a feed of posts with a GraphQL API.
-By using the GraphQL endpoint, a user can sign in using a username and password which generates a secure token.
-With that token/cookie, the home page will show the user's upvotes and downvotes by coloring the arrows; votes can be changed by selecting the other arrow.
-A user can edit their own posts by clicking the post title, and selecting edit post.
+A user can sign in using a username and password which generates a secure token.
+With that token/cookie, the home page will show the user's current upvotes and downvotes; votes can be changed by selecting the alternate arrow.
+A user can edit or delete their own posts by clicking the post title, and selecting edit post.
 The changes are reflected on the home page.
+The home page can be "infintely" scrolled by clicking load more on the bottom; this is achieved with cursor-pagination.

-The GraphQL API is a Node app written in typescript using the Express server platform.
+The backend is a GraphQL API Node app written in typescript using the Express server platform with the Apollog GraphQL library.
 User authentication is handled using Express-Session and setting cookies in the user's browser.
 Posts are persisted to a postgres database using a Repository pattern with TypeORM.
+Sessions are stored in a redis instance.
+Some features, including user registration and password reset have been disabled for security reasons.

-A frontend using NextJS, with sprinkles of server-side rendering has been built; see [Post-Feed Frontend](https://github.com/mpetrus001/post-feed-nextjs) for more details.
+A frontend using NextJS has been built; see [Post-Feed Frontend](https://github.com/mpetrus001/post-feed-nextjs) for more details.

 The project started by completing the [Fullstack React GraphQL TypeScript Tutorial](https://youtu.be/I6ypD7qv3Z8) by Ben Awad.
 Completion of the tutorial resulted in an API server about 90% ready.
 Additional features were added to the server and the project was "dockerized" for deployment.